What Is Non-Owner Car Insurance?

 - Need SR-22 filing without a car: You're working to reinstate your license but don't own a vehicle yet.

-- Use car-sharing services: You rely on Zipcar, Turo, or similar services rather than owning.
+- Use car-sharing services: You rely on Zipcar or similar services rather than owning.

-- Want to maintain coverage history: You're between vehicles and want to avoid coverage gaps that increase future rates.
+- Want to maintain coverage history: You're between vehicles and want to avoid a coverage gap that could raise your future rates by 20–50% or more.

 When Standard Insurance Is Necessary